Wednesday, February 19, 2014

 Two of my good friends actually got to meet and spend time with her, and till this day I am so glad I got to share my grandmother with them.

-I left my airline 3 years ago, and those regular routes to Japan no longer part of my schedule, I had started to feel extremely guilty that I was no longer able to see her.
+I left my airline 3 years ago, and those regular routes to Japan are no longer part of my schedule, I had started to feel extremely guilty that I was no longer able to see her.

 I also actually didn't have the heart to tell her about my change in my career, and I contemplated regarding that decision many times over in my head - but my family and I decided to let things be, and let her believe I was the same.